2002-2007 Jeep Liberty

 The 2002-07 Jeep Liberty Sport is a compact SUV that's as capable of tackling the rocks and trails as it is at handling city streets.
 This rugged little vehicle is Jeep's response to the success of smaller SUVs like the Honda CR-V and Toyota RAV4.

 The Liberty factory audio options were somewhat limited.
-You could choose the base system with a cassette or CD receiver in the dash, powering big 6-3/4" speakers in all four doors and tweeters up front.
-Or, you could step up to the Infinity system, with a CD/cassette receiver or in-dash 6-disc changer/receiver, and an amp on each side powering both door speakers and the tweeter.
+You could choose the base system with a cassette or CD receiver in the dash, powering big 6-3/4" speakers in all four doors.
+Or, you could step up to the Infinity system, with a CD/cassette receiver or in-dash 6-disc changer/receiver, and an amp on each side powering both door and dash speakers.

 If you want to take your tunes to a new level and enjoy them off-road, you'll have plenty of options for this Jeep, ranging from a new CD receiver and speakers to serious bass from a custom-fit enclosure.